The $s$-value: evaluating stability with respect to distributional shifts: A simple plug-in estimator

 Let $\tilde{\eta}= (\hat \theta^M_1, \ldots,\hat \theta^M_{k-1}, \eta_k, \hat \theta^M_{k+1}, \ldots, \hat \theta^M_p)$, where the $\hat \theta^M_i$ are estimates of $\theta^M_i(P_0)$.
 Furthermore, let $Q_n(\eta,E)$ be an estimate of $\mathbb{E}[\ell(\eta,Z)|E]$.
 We can obtain plug-in estimators of $s(\theta^M_k-\eta_k,P_0)$ and $s_E(\theta^M_k-\eta_k,P_0)$ via

-Clearly, this objective function is convex and hence the optimization problem is easily solvable.
+Clearly, the objective functions are convex and hence the optimization problem is easily solvable.
 Large plug-in estimate certify instability of parameters.
 However, since these plug-in estimators are based on lower bounds of $s(\theta^M_k-\eta_k,P_0)$ and $s_E(\theta^M_k-\eta_k,P_0)$, estimates close to zero do not certify stability.
 Overall, the plug-in estimator can be used as a first check to evaluate distributional instability of a parameter.